TysonStanley/MarginalMediation/README.md

 # MarginalMediation: 0.6.7 <img src="man/figures/mma_hex.jpg" align="right" width="30%" height="30%"/>

 The `MarginalMediation` package provides the ability to perform **marginal mediation analysis**.
-It provides a useful framework from which to interpret the coefficients in a mediation analysis, especially when the mediator(s) and/or outcome is binary or a count (other types of outcomes will be added).
+It provides a useful statistical framework from which to interpret the coefficients in a mediation analysis, especially when the mediator(s) and/or outcome is binary or a count (other types of outcomes will be added).

 You can install it via: